AlexandreGazagnes/awdible/README.md

 # Awdible - Just the best free version of audible

-## About
+## ✳️ About
 Awdible is a free and open-source software, app and python package that allows you to download music from youtube and convert it to mp3.

 The idea is to provide a free version of audible.

-## Key Features
+## 🔊 Key Features

 * Download music / audiobook from youtube
-* Convert music / audiobook to mp3
+* Convert music / audiobook to mp3 / wave / flac (...) *need ffmpeg installed*
+* Automaticly crop a long audio file to a specific duration ie 60 minutes
-* Find music / audiobook from a list of songs / audiobook names : Waka Waka, Happy, Harry potter and the philosopher's stone, ...
+* Find music / audiobook from a list of songs / audiobook names : Waka Waka, Happy, Harry potter and the philosopher's stone, (...) *need specific api keys*
-* Crop a long audio file to a specific duration
+* Add specfic context about a file such as live, album, or title

-## Installation
+## ⤵️ Installation

 Using regular pip and venv tools :